fbpx

 Related Articles: Guide to the Greek God Physique Workout Program

-What to be Cautious about with the 8×8 Workout?
+Things to be Cautious About With the 8×8 Workout

 The first thing to be cautious of with the 8×8 training plan is how well you recover between workouts.
 You won’t be training as frequently as you would on a 7-day split, but each workout is demanding, and you should start with a lower training frequency.
 Doing so is necessary for reducing the risk of overtraining.

-A three or four-day split would be more than enough to see good results.
+A three or four-day split would be enough to see good results.
 We must also consider that Gironda’s 8×8 is designed for fat loss.
-Being in a calorie deficit impacts your recovery and makes muscle growth much more difficult, so there isn’t a need for doing a ton of training volume (8).
+Being in a calorie deficit impacts your recovery and makes muscle growth much more difficult, so there isn’t a need to do a ton of training volume (8).

 The second thing to be cautious of is your exercise selection.
 As discussed above (and recommended by Vince Gironda), you should apply the 8×8 principles to compound lifts instead of isolation exercises.
 Doing so is necessary to stimulate a more significant percentage of your musculature, promote overload, and maintain good technique on 8-rep sets.